-A bowl of lentils, something green, and an egg is my go to comfort food.
+A bowl of lentils, something green, and an egg is my go-to comfort food.
 It is quick (even at high altitude), easy, and I usually have everything on hand.
 It is great as is and I have often turned the leftovers into burgers the following day.
 Despite having cooked this dish dozens of times, I have never had an actual recipe and decided to write it down. —savorthis

-small head broccoli (or bunch of hearty greens), stems diced, florets cut into medium pieces
+small head broccoli (or bunch of hearty greens), stems diced, florets cut into medium-sized pieces

 Add wine and orange juice and cook until almost completely evaporated.
-Add lentils, broth and bay leaf, bring to a boil, then simmer gently.
-At high altitude, it often takes about 45 minutes for lentils to cook, but it might be only 20-30 minutes for you.
+Add the lentils, bacon, broth, and bay leaf, bring to a boil, then simmer gently.
+At high altitude, it often takes about 45 minutes for the lentils to cook, but it might be only 20 to 30 minutes for you.
 Check after about 15 minutes to see where you are.
-Add the broccoli stems and florets (or greens) when the broth is almost completely absorbed to steam for about 5 minutes.
-If the lentils are still crunchy but the liquid is gone, add a bit of water.
+Add the broccoli stems and florets (or greens) when the broth is almost completely absorbed and let them steam for about 5 minutes.
+If the lentils are still crunchy, but the liquid is gone, add a bit of water and simmer until tender.

 Season to taste with salt and pepper.
 Dish up a hearty scoop of lentils and top with an egg.
 Serve with some fabulous buttered toast.